Last updated: November 2, 2023

 Bryan College’s Office of Financial Aid is dedicated to providing timely updates to students, families, and our community.
 Due to the significant amount of changes that are occurring, portions of our website may not yet be 100% accurate for the 2024-2025 academic year.
 We’ll continue to update this page as we receive more information from the Department of Education and Federal Student Aid, and appreciate your patience as we work to implement the changes brought by the FAFSA Simplification Act.

 A college education is an investment in your future.
 At Bryan College, our Financial Aid Office provides the resources and advice necessary to finance your degree.
 We have a wide selection of scholarships and grants, ranging from $500 to full tuition.

 We’ve laid out a step-by-step process to connect you with the financial aid that will make your Bryan College experience more affordable.

 If you want to be considered for need-based financial assistance, you will need to complete and submit the FAFSA.
-All students are encouraged to apply for financial assistance as soon after January 1 as possible, and before the priority filing date of January 31.
+All students are encouraged to complete the FAFSA as soon as it opens on or shortly after December 2023.
 Include Bryan College as a school on your application.

 School Code: 003536

 About 30% of our students are selected for the verification process.
 If you are selected, you will receive a request for signed copies of tax documents.